 Were they drawn by the memory of Chinese Labour Corps stationed on Orford Ness in the First World War?
 No, they just like our wet wild marshes!
 Escapees from ornamental deer parks, they've swum the river to a new home.

 The characteristic bird of our grazing marshes, marsh harrier nest in the reed marsh in the King's Marsh and Airfield site.
 In the morning, and again in late afternoon, their slow powerful glide, interrupted by occasional wing beats, can be seen over the wet pasture.

 Barn owls nest in a number of the old military buildings.
 As dusk falls their ghostly silent flight low over the grazing marsh perfectly matches the twilight mood.
 In the spring they are often visible hunting during daylight hours, looking for food to feed hungry young mouths.

 A winter visitor, you might spot them still around early in spring or late in the autumn.
-They roost on ledges on our buildings, and on the transmitter aerials in the Cobra Mist site.
+They can be seen roosting on ledges.
 Powerful and inspiring, the fastest living creature on earth is a thrilling sight.